mialkin/docs/tools/kubernetes/microk8s/microk8s.md

   type: LoadBalancer
 ```

+As you can see if service has `LoadBalancer` type MetalLB automatically assigns external IP to such a service.
+This is also the case with, for example, Istio ingress gateway.

 ## Access Kubernetes API from remote client

 Add in the file domain name and/or IP address of the remote machine: